simonsturge/expo-http-server/README.md

 ```

+## Running in the background
-Note that on iOS when the app is backgrounded the server will inevitably get paused.
-A background task will be started automatically, however you will likely only get 30 seconds of listening time in the background.
+**iOS**: When the app is backgrounded the server will inevitably get paused.
+There is no getting around this. expo-http-server will start a  [background task](https://developer.apple.com/documentation/uikit/uiapplication/1623031-beginbackgroundtask) that should provide a bit more background time, but this will only be ~25 seconds, which could be lowered by Apple in the future. expo-http-server will automatically pause the server when the time runs out, and resume it when the app is resumed.

+**Android**: The server can be ran continuously in the background using a foreground service, e.g. a persistent notification.
+[Notifee](https://notifee.app/react-native/docs/android/foreground-service#building-a-long-lived-task) can be used to do this.
+Take a look at the example project for how to set this up.

+## Testing

 Send a request to the server in a browser `browser` or `curl`: